mtinti/calvin_tfr/README.md

 │   └── s_C1.sh
 ```

 Each sample folder has the same structure.
-The counts.txt file contains the RNA-seq count data and the .sh file contains the command issued to the cluster for the mapping / counting / QC pipline.
+The counts.txt file contains the RNA-seq count data and the .sh file contains the commands issued to the cluster for the mapping / counting / QC pipline.